Klaipėda: Names

-The Teutonic Knights built a castle in the *Pilsāts Land of the Curonians and named it Memelburg; later the name was shortened to Memel.
+The Teutonic Knights built a castle in the *Pilsāts Land of the Curonians and named it Memelburg, which would later be shortened to Memel.
 From 1252 to 1923 and from 1939 to 1945, the town and city were officially named Memel.
-Between 1923 and 1939, both names were in official use; since 1945 the Lithuanian name of Klaipėda has been used.
+Between 1923 and 1939, both names were in official use.
+Since 1945, the Lithuanian name of Klaipėda has been used.

-The names Memelburg and Memel are found in most written sources from the 13th century onwards, while Klaipėda is found in Lithuania-related sources since the 15th century.
-The first time the city was mentioned as Caloypede in the letter of Vytautas in 1413, for the second time in the negotiation documents of 1420 as Klawppeda, and for the third time in the Treaty of Melno of 1422 as Cleupeda.
+The names Memelburg and Memel are found in most written sources from the 13th century onwards, while Klaipėda is found in Lithuanian sources since the 15th century.
+The city was initially mentioned as Caloypede in the letter of Vytautas in 1413, and in negotiation documents from 1420, the city was named Klawppeda.
+In the Treaty of Melno of 1422, the city's name was listed as Cleupeda.
 According to Samogitian folk etymology, the name Klaipėda refers to the boggy terrain of the town (klaidyti=obstruct and pėda=foot).
-Most likely the name is of Curonian origin and means "even ground": "klais/klait" (flat, open, free) and "peda" (sole of the foot, ground), as a reference to relatively flat terrain of the original settlement's surroundings.
+Most likely, the name is of Curonian origin and means "even ground"; it likely originates from a combination of "klais/klait" (flat, open, free) and "peda" (sole of the foot, ground), as a reference to relatively flat terrain of the original settlement's surroundings.

 The lower reaches of the river Neman were named either *Mēmele or *Mēmela by Scalovians and local Curonian inhabitants.
-In the Latvian Curonian language it means mute, silent (memelis, mimelis, mēms), as a reference to peaceful flow of the Neman.
-This name was adopted by speakers of German and also chosen for the new city founded further away at the lagoon.
+In the Latvian Curonian language, it means mute, silent (memelis, mimelis, mēms), as a reference to peaceful flow of the Neman.
+This name was adopted by German speakers, and also was chosen for the new city founded further away at the lagoon.

+The name of the city in the Samogitian language is spelled slightly differently: Klaipieda.
+The most notable non-Lithuanian names include: Klaipēda; Kłajpeda; Клайпеда; Memel.

 Coat of arms

-The coat of arms of Klaipėda is also used as coat of arms of Klaipėda city municipality.
+The coat of arms of Klaipėda is also used as the coat of arms of the Klaipėda city municipality.
 The modern version was created by the designer Kęstutis Mickevičius.
 The modern coat of arms was created by restoring old seals of the Memel city (analogous with those used in the years 1446, 1605 and 1618).
 It was affirmed on 1 July 1992.

 History

+A settlement of Baltic tribes in the territory of the present-day city is said to have existed in the region as early as the 7th century.
+Klaipėda is the oldest city in modern Lithuania.
+The Balts initially established Klaipėda as a trading centre for the storage of goods and annual fairs with the Germans.